-Epidemiological forecasting is critically needed for decision-making by public health officials, commercial and non-commercial institutions, and the general public.
+Epidemiological forecasting is critically needed for decision making by public health officials, commercial and non-commercial institutions, and the general public.
 The DELPHI group focuses on developing the technological capability of epi-forecasting, and its role in decision making, both public and private.
 Our long term vision is to make epidemiological forecasting as universally accepted and useful as weather forecasting is today.

 We are part of a large University of Pittsburgh-based MIDAS National Center of Excellence, which includes epidemiologists, virologists, public health experts, medical doctors specialized in infectious disease, legal and economic experts, and computationalists.